 SHOOT MORE FILM: A Beginner’s Guide to Film Photography

-This guide was created by Hayley Tang, also known as @everyoneshangingoutsomewhere, a lover of film who has been shooting and developing it for over 5 years!
+This guide was created by Hayley Tang, also known as @hayleyhascameras, a lover of film who has been shooting and developing it for over 5 years!
 I love getting asked: ‘How do I get into film?’, so I created this page as an all-in-one resource.
 Let’s shoot more film!

 Link to webpage version here.